One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Additional Details on Experiments

-\textbf{Full-Head Rendering.} We compare the quality of full-head rendering with the 3D-based methods in Fig.~\ref{fig:sota_cmp_multiview}.
+\textbf{Additional 360$^\circ$ Rendering Results. } We compare the quality of 360$^\circ$ rendering with the 3D-based methods in Fig.~\ref{fig:sota_cmp_multiview}.
 The avatar is animated by the driving motion before being rendered to different viewpoints across 360$^\circ$.
 All other methods fail at large side or back views that significantly differ from the input source view, unable to model the back of the head.
 Only GAGAvatar~\cite{chu2024generalizable} can roughly model the shape of the back head at side views, but the textures are coarse and contain visible artifacts.
 Meanwhile, due to its use of a 2D neural renderer on the rendered features, GAGAvatar cannot maintain 3D consistency of the face area under large camera pose changes.
-In contrast, by leveraging knowledge from the pretrained 3D full-head GAN, our method reconstructs avatars with plausible details for the back of the head, improving the realism of animatable 3D head avatars.
+In contrast, by inpainting UV-space source local features, our method reconstructs full-head avatars with plausible details for the back of the head, improving the realism of animatable 3D head avatars.

-\textbf{Self-reenactment.} We present qualitative comparison results for self-reenactment in Fig.~\ref{fig:sota_cmp_sameid}.
+\textbf{Self-reenactment.} We provide qualitative comparisons of methods for self-reenactment in Fig.~\ref{fig:sota_cmp_sameid}.
 Our method can faithfully preserve appearance details in the source image and imitate the driving motion at the same time.

+\textbf{User Study for Cross-identity Reenactment.} We conduct a user study with 20 participants to compare 10 cross-identity reenactment results from our method with recent state-of-the-art approaches in terms of appearance preservation, motion replication, and overall quality.
+Tab.~\ref{reb:table:user_study} shows that users prefer our results, confirming our generation quality.